sergeballif/NSC-Math-453/Specifications.md

 Mastery Problems are completed as weekly homework assignments, and Teaching Items are projects that allow you to demonstrate mastery of CORE objectives at a deeper level.
 Mastery Problems and Teaching Items differ from other work in the class in that they are completed in an untimed environment.
 These problems involve written communication, and not just giving answers to problems.
 Therefore the specifications for work on these items are more complex and focus mainly on writing, communication, and style.

-### General rules for Mastery level work on Mastery Problems and Teaching Items
+## General Comments for Mastery level work on Mastery Problems and Teaching Items

 Attaining Mastery level on one of these items requires that you be aware of the four different kinds of error that can occur when doing significant work in mathematics.